bduvenhage/bduvenhage.github.io/_posts/2019-07-31-generating-equidistant-vectors.md

 <img src="/assets/images/fibomesh.jpg" width="320" />
 <img src="/assets/images/fibogeodual.jpg" width="320" />

 Shown above is a tessellated Fibonacci spiral sphere with 162 points (on the left) and its geometric dual (on the right).
 The geometric dual shows the shapes of the spaces around each of the equidistant points.
+Note that the points are generated in latitude order.
+To tesselate the sphere one still needs to apply a Delaunay or similar triangulation algorithm.

 The C++ code to generate the points on the sphere is:
 {% highlight c++ %}